openssl-x509 - Certificate display and signing command

 Specifies the "CA" certificate to be used for signing.
 When present, this behaves like a "micro CA" as follows: The subject name of the "CA" certificate is placed as issuer name in the new certificate, which is then signed using the "CA" key given as detailed below.

-This option cannot be used in conjunction with the -key option.
+This option cannot be used in conjunction with -key (or -signkey).
 This option is normally combined with the -req option referencing a CSR.
-Without the -req option the input must be a self-signed certificate unless the -new option is given, which generates a certificate from scratch.
+Without the -req option the input must be an existing certificate unless the -new option is given, which generates a certificate from scratch.

 - -CAform DER|PEM|P12,

 The format for the CA certificate; unspecifed by default.
 See openssl-format-options(1) for details.

 - -CAkey filename|uri